CHILDREN OF THE BRITISH EMPIRE

 Violet Fox-Strangways was born in Aldershot but her younger sister Mary was born in Canada.
 There are no details of this foreign interlude but they could have been visiting relatives known to live there.
 Both girls were living in Norfolk with their family in 1871 and in Exeter in 1881.
 Again there are no known details of any primary schooling.33

 Edith Hughes spent her secondary years in Whimple.
 In about 1879 Edith and Margaret’s father returned to India with his second wife and three very young children.
 Possibly the nineteen year-old Edith went with them as she was not recorded on the 1881 census, but the fifteen year-old Margaret remained in Whimple.
 This census records Margaret, then seventeen, living at Woodhayes, Whimple with her paternal aunts Caroline and Matilda Hughes.
+Matilda was described as a teacher which suggests she may have been tutoring the girls.
 Eighteen year old Caroline Cornwall was also present and both young ladies were described on the census return as ‘scholars’.
 This term was used loosely and probably signified being of school age rather than definite school attendance.
 No doubt Margaret, and indeed Edith, had been receiving some secondary education but the form it took is unknown.34

 The two younger Hughes’ sisters, Gertrude and Janet were both based at Dunley House during their secondary years in the 1890s.
 Sixteen year-old Gertrude played a piano solo at the Chudleigh Knighton Debating Society meeting in December 1894, but whereas their older sisters were frequently mentioned in the local press for their attendance at social events, Gertrude and Janet rarely featured.35 This could suggest that they were at a boarding school and only socially active in Bovey Tracey during school holiday times.